awrreny/awrreny.github.io/content/posts/uiuctf25-writeup-back-to-roots/index.md

 for f in range(10**5, ceil(10**5.5) + 1):
     int_check = 2*f*leak + lsq
     int_dist = abs(round(int_check)-int_check)
-    if int_dist < 0.00001:
+    if int_dist < 0.00001:  # i got to this threshold with trial and error decrypt(f, ct)
-        decrypt(f, ct)
 ```

-### Solution 2 - lattices and algebraic numbers
+### Solution 2 - Lattices and Algebraic numbers

-If you are familiar with algebraic numbers, you might notice that $l = 0.433628...$ is an algebraic number, that is, there is a polynomial with integer coefficients with $l$ as a root.
+If you are familiar with algebraic number theory, you might notice that $l = 0.433628...$ is an algebraic number, that is, there is a polynomial with integer coefficients with $l$ as a root.

 As described in solution 1, we have $(f+l)^2 = K$ where $f$ and $K$ are unknown integers.
 This is a polynomial in $l$ of degree $2$ - we can make this more explicit by writing it as $l^2 + bl + c = 0$ with $b=2f$ and $c=f^2-K$.

-Note that because $l$ is irrational, any polynomial that has $l$ as a root must be of degree at least 2, meaning the polynomial we have above is a minimal (degree) polynomial for $l$
+Note that because $l$ is irrational, any polynomial that has $l$ as a root must have degree at least 2.
+This means the polynomial we have above is the minimal polynomial for $l$

-There happens to be a property of algebraic numbers where there is only one unique minimal degree polynomial.
-This means that if we manage to find another degree-2 polynomial that has $l$ as a root, it must be the same polynomial as the one above, and we can read off the coefficients to recover $f$ and $K$.
+There happens to be a property of algebraic numbers where there is exactly one minimal degree polynomial.
+This means that if we manage to find any other degree-2 polynomial that has $l$ as a root, it must be the same polynomial as the one above, and we can read off the coefficients to recover $f$ and $K$.

 Luckily, there also happens to be an algorithm for finding the minimal degree polynomial of an algebraic number.
 This algorithm uses LLL, and it seems to be a common example for applications of LLL (at least, it was the first example in [two](https://eprint.iacr.org/2023/032.pdf#subsection.3.6) [separate](https://youtu.be/U8MI2a_BHHo?t=925&si=2XLS2kEeF8cl2grC) learning resources that I used myself).